 3 Areas That Will Impact Search Engine Rankings

-Google’s new algorithm focuses on three main components: expertise, authority, and trustworthiness (E-A-T).
-Let’s take a look at each of those pieces individually:
+Let’s take a look at each of these pieces individually:

 Authority refers to the credibility of the website itself.
-The credibility is determined by third-party testimonials and reviews as well as the site owner’s qualifications.
-Highlighting outside ratings are a great way to rise in the Google search ranks since all of these factors are taken into consideration whenever results are shown to a user.
+Credibility is determined by third-party testimonials and reviews as well as the site owner’s qualifications.
+Highlighting outside ratings are a great way to rise in the Google search ranks since all of these factors are taken into consideration.

 Trustworthiness focuses on the technical parts of the website, such as SSL certification, security, and site accessibility.
-Sometimes, websites will focus on cramming as many keywords into a webpage without worrying about curating useful or accurate content.
-Under this new algorithm, this practice of “keyword stuffing” is now detrimental to a site’s search rankings.
+White hat SEO strategies that follow Google’s terms and conditions will also help enhance your trustworthiness.
+Focus on these, which include curating useful and accurate content, instead of black hat marketing like cramming as many keywords into a webpage (keyword stuffing).
+Under this new algorithm, this practice of “keyword stuffing” is detrimental to a site’s search rankings.

 Do’s and Don’ts in the New Algorithm

-Here are a few strategies you can focus on when developing new content for your site so the Google E-A-T update will favor it:
+Here are a few strategies you can implement to develop site content Google will want:

 - Create educational blogs and web pages